[Editor's note: The technical content in this story was updated in March 2015]

+What is a host bus adapter (HBA)?
 An HBA is a hardware device, such as a circuit board or integrated circuit adapter, that provides I/O processing and physical connectivity between a host system, such as a server, and a storage device.
 The HBA transmits data between the host device and the storage system in a SAN and relieves the host microprocessor of the tasks of storing data and retrieving data.
 The result?
 Improved server performance.

 HBAs integral to SANs

-HBAsa are integral parts of a SAN environment.
-According to Bob Laliberte, an analyst at Enterprise Strategy Group, "Typically the HBA will be recognized by the SAN management software.
-In order for a server to be provisioned storage, it needs to have a connection to that storage.
-The HBA is one of the components that need to be configured properly in order to provide that connection."
+HBAs are integral parts of a SAN environment.
+"Typically, the HBA will be recognized by the SAN management software," said Bob Laliberte, an analyst at Enterprise Strategy Group (ESG).
+"In order for a server to be provisioned storage, it needs to have a connection to that storage.
+The HBA is one of the components that need to be configured properly to provide that connection."

 Does it make sense to implement HBAs from more than one vendor?
-According to Laliberte, standardizing on a single HBA vendor simplifies the management of these devices.
-"Centralized management in large environments -- think hundreds or thousands of servers, each with multiple HBAs -- is critical," he says.
+According to ESG's Laliberte, standardizing on a single HBA vendor simplifies the management of these devices.
+"Centralized management in large environments -- think hundreds or thousands of servers, each with multiple HBAs -- is critical," he said.
 "Trying to upgrade them all, either a patch or software enhancement, can be very difficult.
 Centralized management software from HBA vendors can help."

 Virtualization poses challenge to HBA vendors

-Today's HBAs must deal with virtualization, particularly when it comes to gaining visibility into virtualized server environments, Laliberte says.
+Today's HBAs must deal with virtualization, particularly when it comes to gaining visibility into virtualized server environments, Laliberte said.
 Virtualization adds a layer of complexity to HBAs, "because it allows multiple applications to be abstracted.
 There is no longer a one-to-one relationship with application to server.
 In many cases, there could be five or more applications on a single server sharing an HBA," he added.

-In today's virtualized environments, multiple virtual machines can be loaded onto a single physical machine with one or two HBAs, Laliberte says.
+In today's virtualized environments, multiple virtual machines(VMs) can be loaded onto a single physical machine with one or two HBAs, Laliberte said.
 In the past, with a one-to-one (i.e., one application to one server) infrastructure, management tools would associate the HBA to the application manually.
-But now there can be many applications going through a single HBA, and the difficulty arises in trying to manage that environment.
+But now there can be many applications going through a single HBA card, and the difficulty arises in trying to manage that environment.
 How do you know where the applications are?
-N-Port ID Virtualization or NPIV is a technology now being adopted in HBAs that enables the HBA to create a separate multiple logical ports for the multiple virtual machines that can then be easily identified as they migrate between servers.
+N_Port ID Virtualization is a technology in FC environments that enables the HBA to create separate multiple logical ports for the multiple VMs that can then be easily identified as they migrate between servers.